 Without a doubt, Sonic Adventure 2: Battle contains enough action and special features to keep you busy for a very, very long time.

 And now for the prices (prices are from CeX, UK & GameStop, US).
 In CeX an entertainment store in the UK, SA2B is selling for about £4.00 either on their website or around their stores nationwide (SA2B is currently out of stock online but you can still buy it at your local CeX store) which is a pretty sweet deal as other places and online shopping sites are selling SA2B for about £8, £10 and even £20, so if you thinking of buying it be sure to head into your local CeX store or check out there website at uk.webuy.com.

 And over in the good old USofA at GameStop.com, Sonic Adventure 2 Battle is selling for about $14.99 Pre-Owned which you can either buy it online or, order it via online and collect it at your local GameStop Store, info on how to order and collect items in store can be found via GameStop.com (Link).

-So if your looking for a classical 3D Sonic Platforming game with an awesome story line and some fun extras to it, then get on down to your local entertainment store or head online and buy Sonic Adventure 2 Battle, and I leave you now with these three absolute classic SA2B Adverts, enjoy (the third advert is my favourite). 😀
+So if your looking for a classical 3D Sonic Platforming game with an awesome story line and some fun extras to it, then get on down to your local entertainment store or head online and buy Sonic Adventure 2 Battle, and I leave you now with this three absolute classic SA2B adverts, enjoy.